Frequently Asked Questions

-Key to success of the program requires prompt review of medications when assessment scores decline as this often correlates with any negative changes.
+The key to the success of the program requires a prompt review of medications when assessment scores decline as this often correlates with any negative changes.
 The combination of assessment objectivity along with inter-office-encounter communication vis a vie remote patient monitoring by phone allows an extension of the office to stay on top of critical information.
 Added to this is the general feedback from patients about the love and care they receive from office communication.

 How Much Time Will The Program Take?